extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/operation/using_ipfabric.rst

 ** Workflow Name: create_l2_tenant_evpn**

-The Create_l2_tenant_evpn workflow provisions an L2 domain extension in the BGP EVPN based IP fabric, on the selected leaves or vLAG pairs.
+The create_l2_tenant_evpn workflow provisions an L2 domain extension in the BGP EVPN based IP Fabric, on the selected leaves or vLAG pairs.
 The workflow must be provided with the set of vLAG pairs or leaf switches between which the Layer 2 extension is required.